influxdata/telegraf/docs/DATA_FORMATS_INPUT.md

 #### JSON Configuration:

-The JSON data format supports specifying "tag keys" and "field keys".
-If specified, keys will be searched for in the root-level and any nested lists of the JSON blob.
+The JSON data format supports specifying "tag_keys", "string_keys", and "object_path".
+If specified, keys in "tag_keys" and "string_keys" will be searched for in the root-level and any nested lists of the JSON blob.
+All int and float values are added to fields by default.
 If the key(s) exist, they will be applied as tags or fields to the Telegraf metrics.
-If "field_keys" is not specified, all int and float values will be set as fields by default.
+If "string_keys" is specified, the string will be added to fields.

+The "json_query" configuration is a gjson path to an JSON object or list of JSON objects.
+If this path leads to an array or single data point an error will be thrown.
+If this configuration is specified, only the result of the query will be parsed and returned as a metric.
+Object paths are specified using gjson path format, which is denoted by a "." to go deeper in nested JSON objects.
+Additional information on gjson paths can be found here: https://github.com/tidwall/gjson#path-syntax

 For example, if you had this configuration: